Jerry Lawrence (footballer): Career

+Bristol Rovers

 Lawrence joined Bristol Rovers at under-12s level, having initially been rejected for a trial for the under-8s.
 At the end of the 2021–22 season, Lawrence was awarded the U18 Player of the Year award.

 Ahead of the 2022–23 season, Lawrence was promoted to training with the first-team over pre-season, impressing in the first friendly as he scored the second in a 6–1 friendly victory over Melksham Town.
 On 6 August 2022, Lawrence made his senior first-team debut when he came off the bench as a late substitute in a 4–0 away thrashing of Burton Albion.
 On 10 October 2022, Lawrence signed his first professional contract with the club, a two-year deal.
 On 4 November 2022, Lawrence joined Southern League Premier Division South club Salisbury on a one-month loan deal.
 In January 2023, the loan was extended for a further month.
 He returned to his parent club in February 2023.

+In October 2023, Lawrence joined Tiverton Town on loan.
+He returned to his parent club in February 2024.
+Having featured in four matchday squads across the 2023–24 season without making an appearance, the club activated a one-year contract extension in May 2024.

+On 27 September 2024, Lawrence joined Yate Town on an initial one-month loan deal.
+On 5 November 2024, he joined National League South club Bath City on a further one-month loan.
+On 17 January 2025, he joined Hungerford Town on a youth-loan.

+Lawrence was released by Bristol Rovers at the end of the 2024–25 season.

+Non-League

+On 30 May 2025, Lawrence agreed to join Hellenic League Premier Division side Corsham Town.